rehierl/abstract-properties/16-x-tree-encodings/16-4-enc-trace-ends/1-0-an-overview.md

 # the end-based encoding (END)

-The following summarizes the sequences produced by the main tree traversal algorithms when outputting the index at which the corresponding trace of a node begins/ends.
-This encoding scheme will be referred to as the **end-based implicit encoding scheme**.
+The following summarizes the sequences produced by the main tree traversal algorithms when outputting the index of the first/last node in the trace of a node.
+This encoding scheme will be referred to as **the end-based implicit encoding scheme**.

 ```
 default level-order (LEVEL)                          a